 - the maximum number of dumped elements of sequence properties.

-- The dumper picks the customization attributes also from buddy classes declared with
+- The dumper picks the customization attributes also from metadata type classes (buddy classes) declared with

 - Even if the class doesn't have any attributes, the programmer can still pass a metadata class as a separate parameter to the dumping method.
 This allows for nice control over the dump of BCL and third party classes.